stitchdata/docs/_api-files/embedding-api/objects/connection-checks/connection-check-object.md

 description: "A connection check object shows the results from a test of a connection's parameters.
 The nature of the test varies by connection type."

 object-attributes:
-  - name: "message"
+  - name: "error"
-    type: "string"
+    type: "boolean"
-    description: "A message describing an error, if one occurred during the check."
+    description: "Indicates if the last connection check resulted in an error."

-  - name: "status"
+  - name: "started_at"
-    type: "string"
+    type: "timestamp"
-    description: "A status description.
-Possible values are `PENDING`, `OK`, `FAILED`."
+    description: "The time the last check started."

-  - name: "updated_at"
+  - name: "completed_at"
     type: "timestamp"
-    description: "The time the check was last updated."
+    description: "The time the last check completed."
 ---